-This relaxation focusses on breathing in a comfortable position with a focus on being in the moment and practising the shapes, colours and textures around you.
+This relaxation focuses on breathing in a comfortable position with a focus on being in the moment and practising the shapes, colours and textures around you.
 Perfect for sitting or lying down.

 Mindful Breath (Short)

-This relaxation focusses on breathing and is a shorter version.
-With a focus on being in the moment and practising the shapes, colours and textures around you.
+This relaxation also focuses on breathing and is a shorter version.
+This relaxation focuses on being in the moment and practising the shapes, colours and textures around you.
 Perfect for sitting or lying down.

 This relaxation develops affirmations or mantras that can be used within or outside of a relaxation setting to help promote happiness and positivity to yourself.
-This relaxation’s brevity means it can be used throughout the day to return to a place of comfort when ever it is needed.
+This short relaxation can be used throughout the day to return to a place of comfort whenever it is needed.

-This relaxation works by connecting your peaceful self with positive scenes and experiences that bring forward the good emotions felt and witnessed during that time.
+This relaxation works by connecting your peaceful self with positive scenes and experiences that evoke good emotions felt and witnessed during that time.
 This is a longer version of the visualisation.

-This relaxation works by connecting your peaceful self with positive scenes and experiences that bring forward the good emotions felt and witnessed during that time.
+This relaxation works by connecting your peaceful self with positive scenes and experiences that evoke good emotions felt and witnessed during that time.
 This is a shorter version of the visualisation.